-Instructions on the format of the report are posted in the assignments folder on Blackboard.
+Instructions on the format of the report are posted in the assignments folder on the course web site.

-• Reports are due by 4 PM on the due date mentioned above.
-They can also be submitted prior to the due date (for those who are not necessarily on campus on the due date).

-• Electronic versions sent as e-mail attachments will not be accepted (unless warranted by exceptional circumstances).

-• Late reports will be penalised minus 25% per day late.

-• Submit reports to S526.
+- Reports are due by 4 PM on the due date mentioned above.
+They can also be submitted prior to the due date (for those who are not necessarily on campus on the due date). - Electronic versions sent as e-mail attachments will not be accepted (unless warranted by exceptional circumstances).
+Please contact me if your circumstances prevent you from being on campus regularly and would like to submit electronically. - Late reports will be penalised minus 25% per day late. - Submit reports to S526.
 There will be drop-boxes for the reports on the wall in the corridor and on the table in the outer office.
 Reports can also be pushed under the door if it is closed and the wall-mounted drop box is full.

-Note that the final assignment is due on a Thursday (March 29) to accommodate the Good Friday holiday the following day.
+Note that the final assignment is due on a Thursday (April 4).
 Assignments can always be submitted in advance of the due date if you are not on campus on the due dates.